adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 On occasion an application, upon leaving the page, will warn users about losing any unsaved changes.
 The browser's `beforeunload` event enables this behaviour.

-However, the application cannot tap into this event because users don't request real pages.
+However, the application cannot use this feature because users don't request real pages.
 Meaning, the application will need to reimplement this behaviour if needed.

 ## 5. Search engine ranking